antonmilev/GPU_Image_tiles_test/README.md

 **Run the demo**
-<p>This demo can be build for Windows and Linus.
+<p>This demo can be build for Windows and Linux.

 **Windows**
-<br>Jse the Visual Studio solution.
+<br>Use the Visual Studio solution.

 **Linux**
 Create folder <b>build_linux</b> .